joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/060-Wireless-Security.md

 ## Wireless Security Settings

-Implementing robust security settings is essential for protecting wireless networks from unauthorized access and attacks.
 Key security protocols and settings include WPA3, AAA, RADIUS, and EAP.

-### Wireless Encryption
+### WEP and WPA

-Wireless encryption nad cryptographic protocols protect wireless networks and safeguarda it from unauthorized access by securing data from interception.
+Wireless encryption and cryptographic protocols protect wireless networks and safeguards it from unauthorized access by securing data from interception.

 - **WEP (Wired Equivalent Privacy)**
   - Outdated 1999 wireless security standard, meant to match wired LAN security.